andrey-mokhov/graphql-php/docs/en/spiral/object-field.md

         <td valign="top"><code>deprecationReason</code></td>
         <td valign="top"><code>string</code></td>
         <td valign="top">
-            If the parameter is specified, then in the GraphQL schema this field will be marked obsolete.
+            If the parameter is specified, then in the GraphQL schema this field will be marked deprecated.
 As the reason will be indicated by the value of this parameter.
 If the parameter is not specified, but in docBlock (property/method) has a <code>@deprecated</code> tag, then it will be used comment for this tag.